 Step 1 – Defining what an effective cybersecurity strategy is

 An effective cybersecurity strategy has clearly defined goals and objectives, with measurable outcomes.
-Start by defining what it is you need to protect and the impact to your business if the service or asset was attacked.
+Start by defining what it is you need to protect and the impact on your business if the service or asset was attacked.
 This will help you to work out the required level of protection for each service or asset.
 Once you’ve established this, there needs to be a dedicated team in place who will oversee and measure the state of your business’ security.
 This team should be able to challenge and question the state of your security, as well as test and verify outcomes.

 Your dedicated cybersecurity team should create clear metrics and KPIs which allow you to measure how close you are to achieving your security goal and objectives.
 Your risk appetite and priority will also help determine an appropriate cybersecurity budget.
-Most importantly, it’s essential to facilitate a change in company culture, ensuring buy in from the top down to ensure ownership, accountability and belief.
+Most importantly, it’s essential to facilitate a change in company culture, ensuring buy-in from the top down to ensure ownership, accountability and belief.

 Your strategy will also depend on the industry you’re in.
 The EU Network and Information Security Directive is focusing on critical national functions within a wide range of sectors from transport, to energy and utilities.
-Marine and Offshore is also developing rapidly, and as part of the Lloyd’s Register Group, Nettitude have a specific framework for safety related threats facing the industry.
+Marine and Offshore is also developing rapidly, and as part of the Lloyd’s Register Group, Nettitude have a specific framework for safety-related threats facing the industry.

 Step 2 – Determining a cybersecurity framework

 Whilst scoping out stage 1, you should be able to start developing a framework for your cybersecurity strategy.
-Your framework will give your business an organisational and operational model to base your overall approach on and covers the 5 main areas from identification of a threat, to protection, detection, response and recovery.
+Your framework will give your business an organisational and operational model to base your overall approach on and covers the 5 main areas from identification of a threat to protection, detection, response and recovery.

 There are a range of frameworks to choose from but all generally fall into three categories: control frameworks, programme frameworks and risk frameworks.